 Using Stacks

-Once you have a stack definition, you can create stacks from it.
-This page covers creating, starting, stopping, and deleting stacks.
+Once you have a stack template, you can create stacks from it.
+This page covers creating, listing, starting, stopping, restarting, and deleting stacks.

 Creating a Stack

-Use the knot stack create command to create spaces from a definition:
+Use the knot stack create command to create spaces from a template:

-• definition — the name of the stack definition
+• template — the name of the stack template

 • prefix — prefix for space names (spaces are named prefix-name)